Diversification: How Much is Enough?

 Objective: Diversify Income Streams

-Dividend stocks can provide a useful complement to fixed income, but comes with equity risks.
+Dividend stocks can provide a useful complement to fixed income, but they come with equity risks.
 Global infrastructure investments offer the prospect of income derived from relatively predictable user revenues, with returns that may not closely correlate to the stock market in general.

 Objective: Expand Sources of Return